nficano/debaser/docs/packaging.md

   - `https://<owner>.github.io/<repo>/public.gpg`
 - Uploads all artifacts to the GitHub Release

+### GitHub Pages setup

+The signed APT/RPM repositories are published to the `gh-pages` branch.
+Enable GitHub Pages for this repo:

+1. Repo Settings → Pages
+2. Source: Deploy from a branch
+3. Branch: `gh-pages` / `root`

 ## Signing key (local)

 Keys and other sensitive release material live outside git in: